 The Dyson V10 will come in three different models to suit different needs and different budgets.
 In reality, the core cleaner remains the same in all three.
 It's just the accessories that come in the box that change, with the top-of-the-range model coming with the two different brush bars and a range of other accessories that help you clean hard-to-reach parts of your house.

 The entry-level model, the V10 Animal, will cost £399.99 with everything you need to get started.
-The V10 Absolute will add a soft roller cleaner head for £449.99, while the Total Clean model will come with a Mattress tool, an Up top tool, and an extension hose for £499.99.
-All three models are available from Dyson straightaway.
+The V10 Absolute (which is the model we've reviewed) will add a soft roller cleaner head for £449.99, while the Total Clean model will come with a Mattress tool, an Up top tool, and an extension hose for £499.99.

-We've not spent a huge amount of time with the V10, but it is clear, from what we have seen, that this device should remove the concerns many have that a cordless vacuum cleaner just isn't as good as the corded alternatives.
+We've now spent a considerably time with the V10 in our home using it as both a spot cleaner and a complete corded vacuum cleaner replacement.
+The device is certainly powerful enough to remove any concerns you many have that a cordless vacuum cleaner just isn't as good as the corded alternatives.

-From what we've seen so far, it looks like Sir James is right.
+From what we've seen in our house so far, it looks like Sir James is right.
 The days of needing to use a corded vacuum cleaner are officially over.